bcgov/greenlight/README.md

 ./manage rm
 ```

-And then run the steps above to build (if necessary) and start Permitify.
+And then run the steps above to build (if necessary) and start dFlow.

 ## Running a Shared Instance

-Permitify can be run on a server for multiple users.
+dFlow can be run on a server for multiple users.
 The `docker` folder provides guidance of what needs to be set up.
 Likewise, the `openshift` folder contains an example of deploying permitify to a `Red Hat OpenShift` instance.

 ## Services